 But the 2008 debacle is somewhat of a blip on Iceland’s story from salmon to success.
-One of the key factors in the recovery is that those in charge quickly realised that the recent success of the Icelandic financial industry had been nothing more than a bubble, they realised their models were unsustainable, so they let them fail, the Icelandic government let the big banks fall, and with them the entire economy as if they realised it would be better to build from a new.
-Learning what a lack of regulation could do, they quickly implemented strict financial regulation.
-But this would not have been possible without the ability to implement monetary policy, thanks to Iceland’s independent currency.
+One of the key factors in the recovery is that those in charge quickly realised that the recent success of the Icelandic financial industry had been nothing more than a bubble.
+They realised their models were unsustainable and so let their big banks fall, which impacted the entire economy but allowed a new beginning with stronger regulations.
+(None of this would have been possible without an independent currency.)

 But I would be amis if I were to focus solely on the financial sector in talking about Icelandic economic growth and development.
 As I said thanks to a swift recovery the 2008 crisis was somewhat of a blip.
 That is because over the last couple of decades Iceland has achieved an amazing transformation, overcoming their comparative advantage in fishing and aluminium smelting to have their GDP dominated by tourism, renewable energy, and (naturally) the financial market.
 It seems they have done this by tapping into an undiscovered comparative advantage, in their environmental geography, allowing tourists incredible views and geothermally produced renewable energy, and in their political geography, a non-EU, non-Euro island with stable markets and investment opportunities.